aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/testing.md

 sidebar_position: 40
 ---

-We've already configured the workload to use the correct table name in the previous section so lets just restart the pods:
+Now that we've provisioned our DynamoDB table using Crossplane Compositions, let's test the application to ensure it's working correctly with the new table.

+First, we need to restart the pods to ensure they're using the updated configuration:

 ```bash
 $ kubectl rollout restart -n carts deployment/carts